MoserMichael/go_pprof_analyse/readme.md

 - each profile is the parameter that comes next in the url.
 The following profiles return information on the current state of what happens at the time of the the http request:

-Url parameter is `debug=1` - this tells it to return text formatted output, which is easier to look at compared to default binary output.
+Url parameter is `debug=1` - this tells it to return text formatted output, which is easier to look at compared to default binary output. (the binary format is useful for a tool called ```pprof```)

 <table>
   <tr>